Work in progress.

 بسم الله الرحمن الرحيم

-While the grammar that we cover in this book is of sca, the vocabulary may include legitimate post-classical words and meanings.
-But we stop short of dealing with Modern Standard Arabic (msa).
-Because the preponderance of its modern vocabulary would detract from the main focus of this book.
+We also include in this book post-classical vocabulary, even though it is not, strictly speaking, sca.
+This is because one of our goals is to enable the reader to engage with Islāmic texts.
+However, we stop short of dealing with Modern Standard Arabic (msa).
+This is because the preponderance of its modern vocabulary would detract from the main focus of this book.
 And also because Western grammar works which focus on msa tend to use modern texts as a corpus to re-describe and re-codify its grammar.
-Which can put the grammar of this definition of msa at odds with the grammar of sca.
+Which is fine, as a methodology, because their goal is to understand the meaning of msa texts.
+If we were to include msa, as thus defined, in this book, then we would have to explain the conflicts between it and sca.
+Which is something we are not ready, or equipped, to deal with.

 We have also aimed to make this a self-instruction textbook so that a diligent student should, if Allāh wills, be able to study it independently.
 The target learner is someone who has not been exposed to grammatical terminology beyond a grade school level.
 While terminology is necessary for a rigorous non-immersive learning of language, we have tried to steer away from Latin-based terms like accusative, jussive, etc. Such terms, when first encountered by an uninitiated learner, may deter him from proceeding further.
 So we have in some places translated the meaning of Arabic grammar terms to English.
 In other places, we have used established English grammar terms where the terms are basic enough.
 We have even, in places, invented terms where we deemed appropriate.
 We have also used some grammatical terminology from Arabic directly, usually in cases where our target learner may have already been exposed to them from Qurʾān recitation rules, or where the term is complex enough that creating a term specifically in English wouldn’t make it any simpler.
 The drawback to this non-standard approach, however, is that the student may not be able to immediately relate the terminology he has learned in this book to established terminology in other grammar textbooks.
 To remedy this to some extent, we provide a glossary which maps the grammatical terminology used in this book to other, established, Latin-based and Arabic-based counterparts.